jamiebull1/news-dentist/README.md

-news-dentist
+# NewsDentist

-A tool for extracting the text of articles on Google News and saving it to a text file.
+## Scraping the plaque and extracting the teeth of news

-This tool requires `libxml2` and `libxslt`.
-The easiest way to install these is to install `minconda`, create and activate a new virtual environment, then run `conda install lxml`.
-You can then run `python setup.py install` as normal.
+A dentistry-themed webtool for extracting the text of articles on Google News and serving the results as a text file.